bedax/system/INSTALL.md

       wpa-psk {{ WIFI_PASSWORD }}
 ```

-Then use `service networking restart`, run `apt install network-manager`, remove what was added above, restart networking again, then use `nmtui` to re-enable the network.
+Then run `service networking restart`, `apt install network-manager`, remove what was added above, restart networking again, then use `nmtui` to re-enable the network.

 If `nmtui` doesn't work, edit `/etc/NetworkManager/NetworkManager.conf` and make sure `[ifupdown] managed=true`, then restart network-manager.